GeoscienceAustralia/ga-wphase/README.md

 Required environment variables:

-- `WPHASE_HOME`: absolute path of a working directory for wphase, e.g.
+- `WPHASE_OUTPUT_DIR`: absolute path to a directory in which W-Phase will write its outputs.
-  `/home/you/wphase`
 - `WPHASE_GREENS_FUNCTIONS`: absolute path to greens functions (either a directory or a hdf5 file, as described above)